Why was there a campaign to exonerate Ethel Rosenberg?

 Who supported the campaign?

-U.S. Senator Elizabeth Warren, U. S. Senator Edward Markey, Michael Moore, Angela Davis, Noam Chomsky, Daniel Ellsberg, former MA Governor Michael Dukakis, U.S. Congressman Richard Neal (1st District, MA), U.S. Congressman Jim McGovern (2nd District, MA), Eve Ensler, Dar Williams, Jim Jarmusch, Ed Asner, Dave Zirin, Kathleen Chalfant, Holly Near, Lynne Stewart and Ralph Poynter, John Sayles, Vince Warren, and more than 60,000 other concerned people around the world supported the exoneration effort.
+U.S. Senator Elizabeth Warren, U. S. Senator Edward Markey, Michael Moore, Angela Davis, Noam Chomsky, Daniel Ellsberg, former MA Governor Michael Dukakis, U.S. Congressman Richard Neal (1st District, MA), U.S. Congressman Jim McGovern (2nd District, MA), V (formerly Eve Ensler), Dar Williams, Jim Jarmusch, Ed Asner, Dave Zirin, Kathleen Chalfant, Holly Near, Lynne Stewart and Ralph Poynter, John Sayles, Vince Warren, and more than 60,000 other concerned people around the world supported the exoneration effort.
 See photos and statements from prominent signers here.

 Why was this effort important?